-- All businesses who want to offer outdoor dining must have approval from their local council (often called an outdoor dining permit). - In some cases, development consent is also required for the outdoor dining area.
-However, the NSW Government has introduced temporary amendments to allow councils to treat most outdoor dining as exempt development (until 31 October 2021). - This means that in most circumstances a council outdoor dining permit is the only approvals required.
-If the venue has a liquor licence, liquor licence boundary changes will need to be approved as well. - Councils are encouraged to consider how they can streamline their outdoor dining approval processes, for example by fast tracking applications in areas identified as appropriate for outdoor dining.
+- All businesses who want to offer outdoor dining must have approval from their local council (often called an outdoor dining permit). - We have amended the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (Codes SEPP) to make the exempt development pathway for outdoor dining available to small bars and pubs permanently. - This means that in most circumstances a council outdoor dining permit is the only approval required.
+If the venue has a liquor licence, liquor licence boundary changes will need to be approved as well. - Councils are encouraged to consider how they can streamline their outdoor dining approval processes, for example by fast tracking applications in areas identified as appropriate for outdoor dining. - Councils have existing processes for approving outdoor dining permit applications but they will be able to use the e-Planning online portal to help streamline processes.
+When a venue applies through e-Planning, council, L&GNSW and NSW Police will all be notified of the application and will be able to manage the application electronically - saving everyone time.

-- Councils have existing processes for approving outdoor dining permit applications but they will be able to use the ePlanning online portal to help streamline processes.
-When a venue applies through ePlanning, council, L&GNSW and NSW Police will all be notified of the application and will be able to manage the application electronically - saving everyone time. - Councils participating in the Small Business Commission's Outdoor Dining program please note, for the time being Service NSW will continue to refer decisionready outdoor dining applications from that program to you.
+- If the outdoor dining is in relation to a licensed premise, Councils will need to notify Liquor and Gaming NSW and NSW Police of the change to trigger the fasttrack temporary change of liquor license boundary approval process. - Councils participating in the Small Business Commission's Outdoor Dining program please note, for the time being Service NSW will continue to refer decisionready outdoor dining applications from that program to you.
 Please contact your Service NSW Customer Relationship Manager if you have any queries.